Economic Reforms Drive Relocation into Mexico

 The challenges for relocation are twofold.
 First, due to the overall growth in Mexico, housing is in short supply, as are school placements.
 Locals who have improved their standard of living now compete with expats for housing and schools.
 Second, some new auto assembly locations are now extending Mexico City’s borders even further; a major German car manufacturer recently agreed to break ground at San José Chiapa, a town with 4,000 residents that’s an hour away from Puebla.
 Government incentives have played a huge role in attracting businesses and in helping companies locate in areas where land is cheap, and construction costs and wages are more competitive than they are in China.

-Please view our Resource Page for information on moving to other locations around the world, or email us at email@example.com if you have any questions.
+Please view our Relocation Guide on Mexico for more information on relocating to Mexico, or search our Resource Hub for information on moving to other locations around the world.
+If you have any questions, please email us at email@example.com.